E3SM-Project/Omega/components/omega/doc/design/OmegaV1GoverningEqns.md

 \rho = f_{eos}(p,\Theta,S).
 $$ (continuous-eos)

-where conservative temperature, $\Theta$, and salinity, $S$, are examples of tracers $\varphi$.
+where conservative temperature, $\Theta$, and absolute salinity, $S$, are examples of tracers $\varphi$.

+The Boussinesq primitive equations also make an incompressibility assumption, which is identical to an assumption of constant density.
+Non-Boussinesq models do not make thiat assumption and are not explicitly incompressible.
+However, the mass conservation equation [](continuous-mass), along with an equation of state for sea water where density only varies slightly, results in a fluid that is nearly incompressible.

 #### Final Continuous Equations

-The final form of the continuous conservation equations for a non-Boussinesq, incompressible, non-hydrostatic ocean are
+The final form of the continuous conservation equations for a non-Boussinesq, hydrostatic ocean are

 momentum: